Cruz homers in return to Minnesota; Rays rout Twins 10-4

-MINNEAPOLIS (AP) — Nelson Cruz homered in his return to Minnesota and the Tampa Bay Rays moved a season-high 26 games over .500 with a 10–4 win over the Twins on Friday night.
+MINNEAPOLIS (AP) — Nelson Cruz homered in his return to Minnesota and the Tampa Bay Rays moved to a season-high 26 games over .500 with a 10–4 win over the Twins on Friday night.

 Cruz made his first appearance in Minnesota since being traded by the Twins to Tampa Bay on July 22.
 He hit 76 home runs for Minnesota over the last three seasons and was widely credited as a positive influence on his younger teammates.